Brent steady above $111 on US fiscal deal hopes, Mideast tension

 U.S. home resales rose in October and a gauge of homebuilder sentiment climbed to a six-year high in November, signs of surprising vigour in the country's still-struggling housing market.

 Traders are now eyeing U.S. oil inventory data.
-A Reuters poll of analysts showed U.S. crude oil stockpiles were expected to have risen by 900,000 barrels in the week to November 16.
+A Reuters poll of analysts showed U.S. crude oil stockpiles were expected to have risen by 900,000 barrels in the week to Nov.
+16. (Editing by Himani Sarkar)